kentcdodds/old-kentcdodds.com/content/blog/moist-programming/index.md

 was even more harmful than duplication.
 It was AngularJS code and for several AngularJS controllers, the code passed `this` to a function which would monkey-patch methods and properties onto `this` in a way enhancing the controller instance with certain abilities.
-I sort of pseudo-inheritance thing I guess.
+A sort of pseudo-inheritance thing I guess.
 It was SUPER confusing, hard to follow, and I was terrified to make any changes to that area of the codebase.